scribu/wp-front-end-editor/readme.txt

 == Changelog ==

 = 1.7 =
-* also update post date when editing
+* when editing the post content, also update the post date
 * drop Growfield from textareas
+* added fontFamily button to rich editor
 * fixed warning when a NULL is passed to FEE_Field_Base::wrap()

 = 1.6.1 =